Open Orphan plc changes its name to hVIVO plc, learn more here.

 FluCamp welcome volunteers to take part in our clinical trials under expertly supervised conditions.

-The company founders, Professor John Oxford and Dr Robert Lambkin Williams, worked at the Common Cold Unit alongside Dr David Tyrell, and after it closed, went on to setup Retroscreen Virology Limited out of Queens Mary University in 1989.
+Our company's founders, Professor John Oxford and Pat Meeking, worked at the Common Cold Unit alongside Dr David Tyrell, and after it closed, went on to setup Retroscreen Virology Limited out of Queens Mary University in 1989.

-Retroscreen, renamed hVIVO in 2015 as part of its IPO on the London Stock Exchange, continues its challenge study work right up to the present day. hVIVO is now the world leader in providing human challenge studies to test infectious and respiratory product and we have the widest portfolio of challenge models available in influenza, respiratory syncytial virus (RSV), human rhinovirus (HRV), asthma, COPD, cough, malaria, and most recently COVID-19.
-A number of the same techniques used at the Common Cold Unit are still used by hVIVO today, though needless to say they have modernised.
+Retroscreen, renamed hVIVO in 2015 as part of its IPO on the London Stock Exchange, continues its challenge study work right up to the present day.
+We are now the world leader in providing human challenge studies to test infectious and respiratory product and we have the widest portfolio of challenge models available in influenza (A & B), respiratory syncytial virus (RSV), human rhinovirus (HRV), asthma, COPD, cough, malaria, COVID-19 and most recently hMPV.
+A number of the same techniques used at the Common Cold Unit are still used by us today, though needless to say they have modernised.

 At hVIVO, we understand the vital role we play in making infectious and respiratory disease products available to patients faster than otherwise possible, using human challenge trials.
 With origins dating back to 1947, hVIVO has a long history of scientific research and discovery which has helped to advance global health.